Umbrella Insurance: What It Is and How Much You Need

 - Shock or mental anguish

-Before getting an umbrella policy, you’ll need at least $250,000 in auto insurance for bodily injury to one person, and $500,000 per accident.
-Your homeowners insurance must have at least $300,000 in liability coverage.
+Before getting an umbrella policy, the Insurance Information Institute finds insurers require you to have at least $250,000 in auto insurance for bodily injury to one person, and $500,000 per accident, and at least $300,000 in liability coverage in your homeowners' insurance to offer you coverage.

 Most insurers sell up to $500,000 or $1 million in home and auto liability coverage.
 An umbrella policy can be cheaper for that extra coverage after buying the minimum required.